-Wilde’s Hotel in San Francisco
+Wilde’s Lodgings in San Francisco

 Oscar Wilde arrived on the west coast by overland train on Sunday, March 26, 1882.